Q1. What is the difference between a Primary and a General Election?

 A3.
 No. In 2003, Colorado passed a measure to eliminate the presidential primary.
 The estimated savings generated by cancellation of the presidential primary is $2.2 million.
 Instead, Colorado uses a caucus process.

 Q4.
 Where can I find information about caucus?

 A4.
-In a year in which a presidential election will be held, a political party may hold its precinct caucuses on the first Tuesday in February.
-The persons receiving the highest number of votes at the precinct caucus shall be the delegates to the county assembly from the precinct.
+Caucuses are held on the first Tuesday in March.
+In a presidential election year, a political party has the option to hold its precinct caucuses on the first Tuesday in February.
+The persons receiving the highest number of votes at the precinct caucus are the delegates to the county assembly from the precinct.
 Contact your political party for additional information relating to caucus and party rules.

 Q5.
 What political parties are recognized in Colorado?